-Funeral home will bury unclaimed Vietnam veteran
+Migrant rescue ship captains could face $57,000 fines in Italian crackdown

 (CNN)A South Carolina funeral home will provide a burial service for a Vietnam War veteran who died without anyone to provide a funeral for him.

-Petty Officer 3rd Class James Miske, 75, died on May 26, 2019 in Columbia, SC.
-Though he was not homeless when he died, he had no family to make his final arrangements.
+Petty Officer 3rd Class James Miske, 75, died on May 26, 2019, in Columbia, South Carolina.
+Though he was not homeless when he died, he had no family that was able to make his final arrangements.

 Caughman-Harman Funeral Homes will provide a burial service with full military honors for Miske on Friday, June 14, at Fort Jackson National Cemetery in Columbia.
 The funeral home encouraged the public to attend the service to serve as Miske's family.